 - What do you need to ask for in order to get this over the finish line?

 - What do you fear most, that others need to know right now?

 Sometimes asking questions like these is all that’s needed to raise self-awareness in someone under stress.
 Don’t try to solve their problems or take on their work for them.
 As a coach, leader, or colleague, you should not try to rescue a person in overwhelm by doing something for them as this will only serve to validate their belief they can’t do it alone.
 Click here to learn more about how to manage stress in your team.

 Note: This stress reaction is most common in a CONNECTION True Tilt Cross Pollinator personality profile.
+How can you actually use this?
 Learn more about your specific stress reaction pattern by taking the True Tilt Personality Profile.Take the True Tilt Personality Profile